dtsbourg/ML_Cheatsheet/README.md

 * [ ] SVD + PCA
 * [ ] Neural Nets

+It still needs quite a bit of clean-up, but that will be done once content is all there.
+Feel free to start !

 # Contributing

 If you're taking this class and feel like there is a mistake or would like to add something, feel free to create an